 Quinces are used to make marmalade, spoon sweets, and jellies.
 The fruit has a lot of natural pectins, which is a naturally occurring starch.
-Quinces also make great additions to apple pies and they're delicious when cooked with meats.
-There are some well known and well-loved pork dishes in Greece made with quince and it's also good with proteins such as lamb, turkey, and duck.
+Quinces also make great additions to apple pies, and they're delicious when cooked with meats.
+There are some well known and well-loved pork dishes in Greece made with quince; it's also good with proteins such as lamb, turkey, and duck.
 Quinces can be baked, just like apples, for a sweet and simple dessert.

 The "Fruit of Love"

 Since quinces have been a part of so many ancient cultures, they also appear in all types of literature and poetry.
 Here is just one example of a mention of quince in literature.

 "They dined on mince and slices of quince,

 Which they ate with a runcible spoon;

 And hand in hand on the edge of the sand

 They danced by the light of the moon."